Files

 File sharing and access control

-• Can edit: Users can rename, edit, delete, and reshare with any other user or group.
+- Can edit: Everything under "view", plus rename, edit, delete, and reshare

 To inspect or quickly adjust access permissions to your file shares, send comments to those you're sharing with, and more, use the Sharing info pane in the Context Panel.